 Things You'll Need

-The boxwood is a popular ornamental shrub.
+The boxwood (Buxus sempervirens) is a popular ornamental shrub.
 Ranging in height from 2 to 15 feet, it is commonly used for hedges, edgings and in topiaries as its dense growth can be easily trimmed into a number of shapes.
 While the boxwood is hardy and easy to grow, however, it is possible for it to become ill.
 Diseased, dead or damaged shrubs need to be replaced.
 Even if they are not ill, shrubs occasionally outgrow their intended purpose or sometimes homeowners simply want to update their landscape.
-Under these circumstances, the removal of a boxwood shrub may be necessary.
+Under these circumstances, action to remove the boxwood shrub may be necessary.

 Determine what you would like to do with your boxwood once it has been removed from its present location.
 If you are transplanting the shrub to another part of the yard, prepare the new planting site before the start of the removal process.
 Additionally, if you are moving the shrub rather than discarding it, care will have to be taken during the removal process to avoid causing unnecessary damage to the roots.